NadineAleideh/Async-Inn/README.md

 - :heavy_check_mark: service for each of the controllers that implement the appropriate interface.
 - :heavy_check_mark: CRUD operations for evry class.
 - :heavy_check_mark: I Update the Controller to use the appropriate method from the interface rather than the DBContext directly.
+- :heavy_check_mark: I Update the code to use the DTOs principle.

 ## API Routes